Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/using_canu_to_generate_full_network_config.md

-# Using Canu to generate full network configuration
+# Using CANU to generate full network configuration

 CANU can also generate switch config for all the switches on a network.